-- 15-20k : for nMoL, nAS, nDSA, nMA, the veteran non-DLC dungeons and the latest normal DLC dungeons (Horns of the Reach, Dragon Bones, Wolfhunter, Wrathstone, Harrowstorm).
+- 15-20k : for nMoL, nAS, nDSA, nMA, nCR+0, the veteran non-DLC dungeons and the latter normal DLC dungeons (Horns of the Reach, Dragon Bones, Wolfhunter, Wrathstone, Harrowstorm, Stonethorn, Flames of Ambition).

-- 20k+ : for nHoF and nCR, and the first veteran DLC dungeons.
+- 20k+ : for nHoF, nKA, nCR+3 and nRG, and the first veteran DLC dungeons.

-- 25k+ : for the easiest veteran trials (Craglorn), vDSA, vMA and the latest veteran DLC dungeons.
+- 25k+ : for the easiest veteran trials (Craglorn), vDSA, vMA and mid veteran DLC dungeons (Horns, Dragon, Wolf) *

-*Regarding the veteran DLC trials, it’s not only DPS that’s important, but also 1) damage mitigation and 2) your ability to react quickly to mechanics.
+*Regarding the veteran DLC trials and vet DLC dungeons, it’s not only DPS that’s important, but also 1) damage mitigation and 2) your ability to react quickly to mechanics.

 This is the minimum DPS so that you are comfortable doing these things.
 You can do veteran Wayrest Sewers I with a group of 10k DPS but it’ll take you time and lots of death.
 As for the DLC dungeons, they can be very challenging, especially the latest ones, so I would advise to be on the upper range rather than lower.